 Cambridge is renowned throughout the world for its excellence in scientific research in a wide variety of fields, from genetic engineering to evolutionary biology, from nanotachnology to astrophysics.
 An important factor in establishing this success has been the ease of interchange of ideas and techniques between scientific disciplines.
 It is therefore natural that the chief features of the teaching of the Natural Sciences at Cambridge are breadth and flexibility.
 It is broad because you cannot study just one science: you must start with a range of three subjects, at least one of which will probably be new.
 It is flexible because you can change direction easily as your interests develop: for example, you may begin the course intending to be a physicist and end up a molecular biologist, or you may transfer to a completely different subject such as Chemical Engineering or Management Studies.

 In the first year you must choose three sciences from among the following:

 - Materials Science

 - Physiology of Organisms

 Most of these can be tackled as new subjects.
-In addition, all students take one of the Mathematics courses.
-There are three options, tailored to different levels of interest and attainment.
+In addition, all students take either Mathematics or Mathematical Biology.

 It is also possible to study Computer Science in the first year, replacing one subject with computer science.
 This does not lead to second year Computer Science.
 Mathematics with Physics, is also a first year option, but anyone interested in this must apply as a mathematician and not as a natural scientist.